The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 A Note on Dubrovnik’s Accessibility

-Keep in mind that most of Croatia’s coastline is extremely steep and hilly, making this issue not unique to Dubrovnik.
+Keep in mind that most of Croatia’s coastline is extremely steep and hilly which, unfortunately, means this issue is not unique to Dubrovnik.
 But I do recall my beloved Zadar being remarkably flat in its Old City.

 I’m not an expert on disability travel, so I recommend seeking out other resources.
 Cory Lee has a guide on traveling Croatia in a wheelchair.

-Yes, even with all the cruise ships, all the tourist crowds, and having to take breaks — Dubrovnik is very much worth it.
+But even with all the cruise ships, all the tourist crowds, and the intense summer heat — Dubrovnik is very much worth it.

 I hope you enjoy your time in this fantastic city.